How to Upgrade from CentOS 7 to CentOS 8

 From the Images drop down menu, select the CentOS 8 image and enter a Root Password.
 Optionally, add an SSH key.

 Click the Rebuild Button.
 This will create a new CentOS 8 disk and configuration profile.
-You can read more about configuration profiles in the Disk Images and Configuration Profiles guide.
+You can read more about configuration profiles in the Managing Configuration Profiles on a Linode guide.

 Shut down the Linode by clicking on the status icon and choosing Power Off from the drop down menu.